jackzampolin/blockstack-cli/README.md

 - [ ] Implement the `price` commands with their proper methods
 - [ ] Implement the `wallet` commands with their proper methods
 - [ ] Add and implement the `blockstack api` command
+- [ ] Have commands for generating a config file and be able to set values programmatically, not interactively